Kresge-funded innovation at Excelsior College is now open to the public.

 The Kresge Foundation Education Program promotes post-secondary access and success for low-income, first-generation and underrepresented students.

 The OWL is now open for use by high schools, colleges, other institutions and the general public.
 There is no charge.

 The pilot study was conducted during the fall semester 2013 and involved 152 students from six institutions of higher education: Excelsior, Valencia College, Howard Community College, Broome Community College, Union County College and San Diego Mesa College.

 Preliminary findings indicated that students in the courses offering the OWL as a writing resource scored on average 5.5 points higher on their class assignments - on a scale of 100 – than students in the control group.
+(Update: Further analyses indicates students using the OWL scored 6.5 points higher than the control group.)
 That’s the equivalent of a half letter-grade improvement at the end of a course.
 The study involved treatment and control sections of Basic Writing, Accelerated, ESL Writing and traditional Freshman Composition courses.
 The treatment groups had the OWL integrated into the curriculum and were required to use the OWL as support on all written assignments.